 At a recent training session I sat with a group of HR professionals where we discussed the importance of reference checking and how references can really add value and be the final step of your recruitment process.
-However, the concern voiced around the table was that often the right questions are not asked and the wrong questions are asked during references being checked.
+However, the concern voiced around the table was that often we don't get the information we need because we don't ask the right questions; and we set ourselves up for problems because we are asking completely the wrong questions!

 Verify, a background check firm, wrote an article discussing that as many as 75% of CVs contain an inaccuracy.
 Some are fairly minor in nature, while others are serious mistruths and designed to tailor the CV to a specific job or to mask aspects of their background that are less favourable.
 “A candidate’s resume is their marketing tool to gain employment and hence they use it to portrait themselves in the best light possible,” Greg Newton from background-search firm Verify said.